 On the other hand, a limited pain study found the data on Marinol to be inconclusive when it comes to treating neuropathic pain following an injury.

 There are three available doses of Marinol THC pills, i.e Marinol capsules: 2.5mg, 5mg, and 10mg.
 Each dosage is administered according to the severity of the symptoms and the overall physiological state of the patient.

-It takes 30 minutes for the drug to express its effects, which can last up to 6 hours.
+It takes 30 minutes for the drug to express its effects which can last up to 6 hours.
 If we’re talking appetite boost, that can last up to 24h.

 Treatment of AIDS-Related Anorexia